Fun Midcoast Maine Things To Do

 • Picnic on Mt.
 Battie.
 Just an incredible view that you never get tired of!
 You feel like you are on top of the world, on top of a mountain look down to the sea.
 Just north of Camden off Rt 1 in Camden Hills State Park.
 A must on any visit!
 You can drive or hike to the top.

 • Have a Lobster Cookout!
 Buy some lobsters, clams and mussels from a local fisherman or a market.
 Steam them up in a big pot of salted water.
 Add some potatoes, corn on the cob and melt some butter.
 Grab some cold Maine craft beer and enjoy!
 TIP- I think the bigger the lobster the tougher the tail meat.
 Instead of eating a 3-pound "bug", eat (3) 1-pound "chicks".
 There are less expensive and the meat is sweeter!
-I also like soft-shell (shedders) if available!
+I also like soft-shell (shedders) if available

 • Hike to Roaring Spout.
 The Roaring Spout is located on Roaring Spout Road, which is off of Harts Neck Road in Tenants Harbor.
 This is a small "forever wild" conservation parcel that is open to the public.
 Roaring Spout Road is a private road and motorized vehicles are excluded.
 Pedestrians and bicyclists are welcome.
 The Roaring Spout is 0.6 miles up Roaring Spout Road.
 Once there you will experience incredible views of the Atlantic and at high tide (especially if the sea is choppy) you will here the ocean roar through the rock formation and may even get sprayed by the spout!